ongaeshi/sketchwaltz/README.md

 The easiest programming app for graphics, interactive and games using Ruby.

-Dance the graphic programming with fun!
+Dance the graphics programming with fun!

 ## Install
 - Download from [Releases](https://github.com/ongaeshi/sketchwaltz/releases)